MicrosoftDocs/cpp-docs/docs/cpp/destructors-cpp.md

 A destructor is a member function that is invoked automatically when the object goes out of scope or is explicitly destroyed by a call to **`delete`**.
 A destructor has the same name as the class, preceded by a tilde (`~`).
 For example, the destructor for class `String` is declared: `~String()`.

-If you do not define a destructor, the compiler will provide a default one; for many classes this is sufficient.
+If you don't define a destructor, the compiler will provide a default one; for many classes this is sufficient.
 You only need to define a custom destructor when the class stores handles to system resources that need to be released, or pointers that own the memory they point to.

 Consider the following declaration of a `String` class: